normster/GrowlTip/README.md

 ```

 Congratulations, you have officially made a Bitcoin app!
-Beware that you will waste a lot of money by repeatedly using the app since transaction fees eat into bitcoin balance.
+Beware that you will waste a lot of money by repeatedly using the app since transaction fees eat into your bitcoin balance.
 However, you can take my word that this does in fact work.

 ## Future Modifications
 I honestly don't know?
 Make ChangeTip all over again and steal their users or something